Jaganpro/Developer-Onboarding-Guide/Deployment Using SFDX CLI.md

     * -d --> Destination Directory

 ### Deploy to Destination Org
-  * `sfdx force:mdapi:deploy -u UAT -d ./Deploy -l NoTestRun`
+  * `sfdx force:mdapi:deploy -u UAT -d ./Deploy -l NoTestRun -c`
     * -u --> Org Name
     * -d --> Root of directory tree of files to deploy
     * -c --> Check Only (Use this flag to Validate the deployment)